GLD5000/GLD-Contrast-Lab/README.md

 - CSS for use as Custom Properties
 - SCSS for use as Property Declarations
 - Sass for use as Property Declarations
-- TSV (Tab Separated Values) for use in a spreadsheet.
+- TSV (Tab Separated Values) for use in a spreadsheet

 ## [License](https://github.com/GLD5000/parsing-multi/blob/74e8ce1ec6bd1f25aab2c5100f5caea8346737f9/LICENSE.MD)